-Many people contemplating retirement assume that their expenses in retirement will be significantly less than when they were fully employed.
+Many people contemplating retirement assume that their expenses then will be substantially less than before.
 Unless retirement is accompanied by significant changes in life style, this assumption is very often simply wrong.
-The only certain changes brought by retirement are more time to spend money and increased costs for medical benefits.
+The only certainties brought by retirement are more time to spend money and increased costs for medical benefits.
+This increase can be substantial for some retirees, see I B 3 d "Cost of Coverage" on p.
+16.

 One approach to estimating expenses in retirement is to tabulate (not estimate) all expenses for a typical recent year.
 This tabulation should omit nothing.
-Once it is complete, it can be examined to determine whether particular expenses might be reduced.
+Once it is complete, it can be examined to identify possible reductions.
 At the same time increases (e.g., medical expenses, travel, etc.) can be added to produce an expense projection for the first year of retirement.
 Since projections for future years require a prediction of inflation rates, expense estimates inevitably become increasingly uncertain over time.